 - Heat oven to 375 degrees and line a large baking sheet with silicone or parchment.* Place the raw almonds in a large metal or ceramic mixing bowl (we'll be adding the hot nuts back into it, so don't use plastic).

-- Stir 1-1/2 tsp. of salt into the hot water until mostly dissolved (it hardly ever completely dissolves for me - it's okay if it doesn't), pour over the nuts in the bowl and mix until all are coated.
+- Stir 1½ teaspoon of salt into the hot water until mostly dissolved (it hardly ever completely dissolves for me - it's okay if it doesn't), pour over the nuts in the bowl and mix until all are coated.

 - Transfer to prepared baking sheet, spreading the nuts in a single layer.

 - Bake for about 8 minutes, stir well and spread back into a single layer.
-Bake for 6-8 minutes more, depending on how your oven cooks (Ours are usually perfect at about 15 minutes total).
-The nuts should be nicely browned, inside and out (you can cut one open to see if it's browned inside).
+Bake for 6-8 minutes more, depending on how your oven cooks (Ours are usually perfect at about 15 minutes total, but your oven may vary, so may take 5-10 minutes longer).
+To test doneness, the nuts should be nicely browned, inside and out (you can cut one open to see if it's browned inside).
 Keep an eye on them, this is when they can burn quickly - but you don't want them undercooked either or they won't be crisp (once you've made them, the timing is easier).